Want to learn more about Savannah Cats? Click the links below to read about this amazing breed:

 Black and Black Smoke:

-For Examples of the different color and pattern varriations please click on our Photo Gallery Link.
+A1Savannah is committed to helping you find the right cat for you.
+All of our cats are healthy, happy, and beautiful.
+For Examples of the different color and pattern variations please click on our Photo Gallery Link.

 Savannah Cats have very loving and outgoing personalities.
 They are highly intelligent cats and learn quickly.
 Most of them love to explore the outside on a leash, or play outside in the safety of an enclosed area.
 Some love to play fetch and follow their favorite person around like a dog throughout the house.
 A Savannah expects to be a family member that is involved in every activity, rather than being just a usual house pet.
 They definitely love water and have surprised us often with spontaneous visits in the running shower.
 If you are looking for a loving companion or a constant sidekick, a savannah is the pet for you.
 Take a look below to see which Savannah will be right for your home.